 After optimizing recruiting messages, turn your attention to the official starting point of a representative’s MLM onboarding journey – the enrollment experience.
 The decision to become a representative with your organization comes with a new rep’s attention, excitement, and energy.
 It’s a moment in time that you’ll want to capitalize on to engage new reps when interest is high and motivate them to learn, sell, and recruit others into your organization.

 One of the first opportunities you have to engage representatives is through their representative enrollment experience.
 Create a convenient and impactful enrollment experience that translates enthusiasm for your company’s products and services into action by offering a simple process for joining online representative enrollment form.
 Look for MLM software that enables you to seamlessly build representative enrollment into your online shopping experience.
 This allows someone who is engaged and enjoying your products to click and enroll to become an MLM representative in the moment by completing a simple form as part of the checkout experience.
 You should also have the ability, leveraging your MLM software and shopping cart capabilities, to offer a special promotional incentive for shoppers who decide to enroll as a representative.
-(You can add copy here that says, your MLM software should also allow you to create a custom enrollment using APIs.)
-Note: Enrollment can also be called join now or join if you need alternate words.

 The instant someone enrolls, capture the moment by delivering a trigger-based welcome message that reinforces the decision, feeds her interest and enthusiasm, and provides tangible next steps for what she should do to begin building her MLM business.
 Your company’s MLM software technology should facilitate the ability to create and automate the delivery of personalized welcome messages, along with the option to include a welcome video from company leaders.
 Welcome messages and videos can consist of an overview of your company’s story, a look at the success that’s possible, and a preview of what to expect during the onboarding process.